Software Testing or QA is the best platform for newcomers to enter into IT industry despite the misconceptions that it is a lesser or lower paid job.

 - Why Bug Reporting is an Art

-Sign off and sending final documentation is the QA lead/manager’s task.
-However, the team has to submit the above documents (Test scenario, Test case, and defect log document) for final reviews and audit.
+Sign off and send final documentation as QA Lead/Manager’s task.
+However, the team has to submit the above documents (Test scenario, Test case, and defect log document) for final review and audit.

 Also read =>